fmaussion/salem/docs/xarray_acc.rst

     import salem

     da = xr.DataArray(np.arange(20).reshape(4, 5), dims=['lat', 'lon'],
-                      coords={'lat':np.linspace(0, 30, 4), 'lon':np.linspace(-20, 20, 5)})
+                      coords={'lat':np.linspace(0, 30, 4),
+                              'lon':np.linspace(-20, 20, 5)})

-    da.salem
+    da.salem  # the accessor is an object

     @savefig plot_xarray_simple.png width=80%
     da.salem.quick_map();

-While the above should work with many (most?) climate datasets (such as atmospheric reanalyses or GCM output), certain NetCDF files will have a less standard map projection requiring special parsing.
-There are `conventions`_ to formalise these things in the NetCDF model, but Salem doesn't understand them yet.
-Currently, Salem can parse:
+While the above should work with a majority of climate datasets (such as atmospheric reanalyses or GCM output), certain NetCDF files will have a more exotic map projection requiring a dedicated parsing.
+There are `conventions`_ to formalise these things in the NetCDF data model, but Salem doesn't understand them yet (my impression is that they aren't widely used anyways).

+Currently, Salem can deal with:

 - platte carree (or lon/lat) projections
 - WRF projections (see :ref:`wrf`)
-- virually any projection explicitly provided by the user
 - for geotiff files only: any projection that `rasterio`_ can understand
+- **virually any projection provided explicitly by the user**

 .. _conventions: http://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/build/ch05s06.html
 .. _rasterio: https://mapbox.github.io/rasterio/

+The logic for deciding upon the projection of a Dataset or DataArray is located in :py:func:`~salem.grid_from_dataset`.
+If the automated parsing doesn't work, the ``salem`` accessor won't work either.
+In that case, you'll have to provide your own :ref:`xarray_acc.custom` to the data.

 From geotiffs
 ~~~~~~~~~~~~~